Opening hours

 Fillings may be required to restore a tooth structure which has been compromised due to decay or trauma.
 When a filling is required there are a variety of materials that can be used.
 Your dentist will recommend the best material to restore your individual tooth shape and function determined by the extent of the repair, where in the mouth the filling is required, strength requirements and the way your teeth bite together and the cost of treatment.

 Commonly used filling material include; Composite resin tooth coloured filling material, Ceramic, Glass-ionomer cement, Amalgam and Gold.
+Tooth coloured restorations are the most aesthetic and are either made of ceramic or composite resin.

 This provides an alternative to the composite resin filling.
-Inlays and Onlays are used to replace lost tooth but a different in that once the tooth is prepared they are made outside the mouth and then cemented into place.
+Inlays and Onlays are used to replace lost tooth but is different in that once the tooth is prepared they are made outside the mouth and then cemented into place.
 They are made from a ceramic material and can provide good strength in a tooth that has lost a lot of structure.
 However, if a tooth is very weakened do the loss of tooth structure then a crown may be a more suitable option.

 Sporting accidents do happen and a properly fitted mouthguard can protect you from serious sporting injuries, such as broken teeth, fractured jaws, and lacerated lips and tongues